INS Tamal: Construction

 INS Tamal was laid down on 15 November 2013 as Admiral Istomin.

 Two sets of Zorya-Mashproekt M7N1 marine powerplant for INS Tushil and INS Tamal were ordered in August 2017 at a cost of around $76 million.
 Each M7N1 system includes two DT59 top speed (boost) gas turbines, two DS71 cruise turbines, two R063, one R1063 reduction gears and its control system.
 It can provide a total power output of 44000 hp.
 The powerplants were delivered to Kaliningrad Shipyard in late 2020 to early 2021.

 The ship was launched on 24 February 2022 and sailed for the initial sea trials in November 2024.

 On 21 January 2025, reports emerged that INS Tamal, being built by Yantar Shipyard has started sea trials.
 The initial Pennant number was spotted as 445.
 In April 2024, a report suggested that INS Tamal will be delivered to India by February 2025.

 On 16 February 2025, a 200 personnel strong Indian crew of the ship reached Saint Petersburg for training in order to undertake its Delivery Acceptance Trials.
 The crew was then transferred to Kaliningrad.
 Meanwhile, the ship had completed Manufacturer Trials and was undergoing State Committee Trials.
 The final Delivery Acceptance Trials would be 45 to 50 days long, including manoeuvres both at harbour and sea as well as weapons firings.
 The trials also included firing of all Russian-origin weapons including Shtil-1 air defence system, naval gun and torpedoes.
 Eventually, following the six-week trials, the frigate was officially handed over to India.
 As of May 2025, the ship would be commissioned in late June 2025 and would reach India's western shores in September.

 The ship was commissioned on 1 July 2025 in Kaliningrad, Russia in the presence of Vice Admiral Sanjay Jasjit Singh, Flag Officer Commanding-in-Chief Western Naval Command.
 The ship completed its three month-long trials.
-The commissioning ceremony was also attended by Mikhail Babich, Deputy Director General of the Federal Service for Military Technical Cooperation of the Russian Federation and Vice Admiral R. Swaminathan, Controller of Warship Production & Acquisition among others.
+The commissioning ceremony was also attended by Mikhail Babich, Deputy Director General of the Federal Service for Military Technical Cooperation of the Russian Federation and Vice Admiral R. Swaminathan, Controller of Warship Production and Acquisition among others.
 The guard of honour was joined by personnel from Russia's Baltic Fleet.

 The commissioning commander of the ship, Captain Sridhar Tata, has a history of serving on 12 different warships including commanding three of them.
 Additionally, he participated in Operation Vijay, Operation Parakram, and anti-piracy missions.
 He was one of the founding member of the Maritime Security Wing of the National Security Council Secretariat under NSA Ajit Doval.